Capitals’ Evgeny Kuznetsov suspended 3 games by NHL

-WASHINGTON (AP) — Washington Capitals forward Evgeny Kuznetsov has been suspended without pay for three regular-season games by the NHL for inappropriate conduct, less than a month after he was banned from playing for Russia for four years because of a positive test for cocaine.
+WASHINGTON (AP) — Washington Capitals forward Evgeny Kuznetsov has been suspended without pay for three regular-season games by the NHL for “inappropriate conduct,” less than a month after he was banned from playing for Russia for four years because of a positive test for cocaine.

-The NHL announced its punishment Saturday, saying it followed a meeting with Commissioner Gary Bettman on Monday.
+The NHL announced its punishment Saturday, saying it followed a meeting in New York on Monday with Commissioner Gary Bettman, Kuznetsov and union representatives.
+The league did not elaborate on its decision.
 Kuznetsov will not appeal.

 “I have decided to accept the NHL’s suspension today.
 I am once again sorry that I have disappointed my family, my teammates, and the Capitals organization and fans,” he said in a statement issued by the Capitals.